 Now, you know which specific pages have had a drop in traffic, and you can refresh those pages so that they see no further decay.

 Now that you know what content is in need of a refresh, complete the following workflow.

 To update content at the page-level, utilize Content Fusion, our AI-powered content writer.
-Within Content Fusion, you can get content recommendations for a keyword or a specific page.
+Within Content Fusion, you see content recommendations that let you create authoritative content.